 How many Harley-Davidsons are in the collection?

-There are currently 97 Harleys in the collection, but that number is growing rapidly.
+There are currently over 97 Harleys in the collection, but that number is growing rapidly.

 Do all these bikes run?

-99% of all bikes in the museum can be run within one hour.
-The only machines that do not run are the wood and unattainable replicas.
+99% of all motorcycles in the museum can be run within one hour.

 Are all these bikes restored correctly?